E-commerce product photography: 4 reasons to produce your own visuals

 - 3D modelling : this gives you nearly infinite options to enrich your online content.
 3D modelling is very often used in fashion, furniture or interior decor, notably to allow visitors to visualize products in photorealistic 3D images.
 This type of visual, which has become widely accessible, gives customers the option of visualizing your products in a real environment.

-3- They provide your visitors with a different context
+3- E-commerce product photography : they provide your visitors with a different context

 New tools are at your disposal to provide your visitors with new experiences, keeping pace with developments in the online market and the appearance of multi-channel / cross-channel retailing.